Everyday Trials

 you’re in a wheelchair.”
 Not only is that reason baffling to me, but it is also

 infuriating.
-I can’t tell you how many girls I played an emotional therapist or
+I can’t tell you how many times I played an emotional therapist or

 a romantic level, they finally realize, “Oh, wait for a second, he’s in a